reicraftscodes/machine-learning-vision-assessment/README.md

 # Machine learning for language and vision
-This section consists of different assessments, where all students are required to submit weekly assignments.
-The main projects are: Week 6 - Daily Dialogue to develop an ML solution for this NLP problem, and Week 5 - Essay on Generative AI ethical issue.
+This section consists of collective workbook I did from one of ML & Vision model, where all students are required to submit weekly assignments.

+The main project for MLV was the Week 6 - Daily Dialogue notebook to develop an ML solution for this NLP problem, and also the Week 5 - Essay on Generative AI ethical issue.

 ## Content